310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Madara %}
 Ahhh, I’m sorry about that…

-There there, Mitsuru-san~ Cheer up~♪
+There there, Mitsuru-san\~ Cheer up\~♪
 {% endbubble %}

 {% bubble Shinobu %}
-Umm… So you get along with Tenma-kun, Mikejima-dono?
-Oh yeah, is it because you are both in the Trackfield Club…?
+Umm… So you are on good terms with Tenma-kun, Mikejima-dono?
+Oh yeah, is it because you are both in the Track & Field Club…?
 {% endbubble %}

 {% bubble Mitsuru %}
-We don’t get along at all!
+We’re not on good terms at all!
 He’s my rival in speed!

-Sometimes we have a race around the school grounds!
-But I still haven’t won a single time!
-It’s so annoying!!
+Sometimes we have a race against the clock around the school!

+I still haven’t won a single time!
+Ughh, it’s so annoying!!

-I feel like he’s starting to get more serious about it, though, which makes me happy!
+But I feel like he’s starting to get more serious about it, and that makes me happy!
 And now I’m getting all pumped up~!
 I’m gonna run around one more time!!
 {% endbubble %}

 {% bubble Madara %}
 I *just* told you we have a meeting coming up…

-We still had a bit of time before it started, so I went along with your showdown… But there’s not much time left anymore, and we still have to change back into our school uniforms.
+We still had a biiit of time before it started, so I went along with your showdown… But there’s not much time left anymore, and we stiiill have to change back into our school uniforms.

-Maybe it’s best if we get our stuff from the club room and leave the changing for after the meeting…
+Maaaybe it’s best if we get our stuff from the clubroom and leave the changing for after the meeting…

-Uh, we’re gonna have it at the… basketball court for some reason?
+Uh, we’re gonna have it at the… basketball court fooor some reason…?
 {% endbubble %}

 {% bubble Shinobu %}
 Ahh, yes, it seems that it was a very sudden meeting, so there was not enough time to rent a practice room for it.

-Although… You make it sound like you are going to be participating, too, Mikejima-dono.
+Although… You make it sound like you are going to be participating in the same meeting as us, Mikejima-dono.
 Is that correct?
 {% endbubble %}

 {% bubble Madara %}
-Yep!
+Yeeep!
 Didn’t you hear?
 Ryuseitai, Ra*bits, and MaM are gonna participate in the Halloween Party together~♪

-It seems that we’re all gonna be there together today… So if we have some extra time afterwards, we can start practicing right after.
+It seems that we’re aaall gonna be there together today… If we have some extra time afterwards, we can start practicing riiight after.
 {% endbubble %}

 {% bubble Shinobu %}
-Ahhh… Although you work solo, you are also treated as a “unit” under the name of MaM…
+Ahhh… Although you work solo, it is still treated as a “unit” activity under the name of MaM…

 Is it not lonely to work alone?
 {% endbubble %}

 {% bubble Madara %}
-It can be, but, y’know… A lot’s happened… Plus, I’m surrounded by the audience whenever I’m on stage, so I’m able to forget that loneliness.
+It can be, buuut, y’know… A lot’s happened… Plus, I’m surrounded by the audience whenever I’m on stage, so I’m able to forget that loneliness.

-Anyway, you guys are gonna be at the meeting too, so let’s all go there together.
+Aaanyway, you guys are gonna be at the meeting too, so let’s all go there together.

-Although, you’re gonna need to dry up first, Kanata-san.
-I can lend you a towel if you come with us to the club room~
+Although, you need to dry up first, Kanata-san.
+I can lend you a towel if you come with us to the clubroom~
 {% endbubble %}

 {% bubble Kanata %}
-mm… we are going to be working [together] with the rogue? it feels like it will only be a ruckus.
+mm… we are going to work [with] the rogue? it feels like it will only be a ruckus.

 well… i suppose that lately i do not [dislike] things being [rowdy], anyway.